jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/transferto.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Allows an unclaimed token holder to transfer them to another account, without claimed them to ERC-20s.**
+**Allows an unclaimed token holder to transfer them to another account, without claiming them to ERC-20s.**

 _Only a token holder or an operator can transfer its unclaimed tokens_.